Feedback-assisted quantum search by continuous-time quantum walks: Quantum walks and spatial search on graphs

 where $\gamma$ is a real parameter and the operator $\ketbra{w}{w}$ is the oracle Hamiltonian i.e. a projector onto the target state.
 The walker is usually initialized in the uniform superposition of all nodes with no bias toward the target state.
 The algorithm is successful if the probability of finding the target node $p_w(t_s)=|\bra{w}e^{-iH_S t_s}\ket{\psi_0}|^2 $ is as close as 1 as possible in a time $t_s=\mathcal{O}(\sqrt{N})$.
-It was shown that a $\sqrt{N}$ speedup can be obtained for specific topologies, such as the complete and hypercube graphs and $(d>4)$-dimensional lattices \cite{farhi981,childs04}.
-Later studies proved fast search for different kinds of graphs \cite{Chakraborty16,philipp16,wong16,wong18} and a comprehensive analysis of the algorithm's performances was carried out in \cite{chakraborty20}, which recovers previous graph-dependent results as special cases.
-It is worth mentioning here that considering different oracle operators, such as those which modify the edges connected to the target node, allows to reach a search time $t_s=\mathcal{O}(\sqrt{N \ln N})$ in two-dimensional ($d=2$) lattices, by building Hamiltonians that exhibit Dirac points in their dispersion relation \cite{tanner14, childs2014}.
+It was shown that a $\sqrt{N}$ speedup can be obtained for specific topologies, such as the complete and hypercube graphs and $(d>4)$-dimensional lattices \cite{childs04,farhi98}.
+Later studies proved fast search for different kinds of graphs \cite{Chakraborty16,philipp16,wong16,omar17,wong18,wang20} and a comprehensive analysis of the algorithm's performances was carried out in \cite{chakraborty20}, which recovers previous graph-dependent results as special cases.
+It is worth mentioning here that considering different oracle operators, such as those which modify the edges connected to the target node, allows to reach a search time $t_s=\mathcal{O}(\sqrt{N \ln N})$ in two-dimensional ($d=2$) lattices, by building Hamiltonians that exhibit Dirac points in their dispersion relation \cite{tanner14, childs2014}. \CB{Since low dimensional lattices, such as the cycle graph, do not sustain fast search with the standard algorithm defined by Hamiltonian \eqref{stardardSearch}, novel strategies must be envisaged to boost the spatial search on these structures.
+We report in appendix \ref{app:standard-algorithm-cycle} the success probability of the standard search algorithm on the cycle graph to set a benchmark for our approach. }